AmyAlvarez/AmyAlvarez/README.md

 ### Amy

-**`Independant Programmer`**
+**`Computer Engineering & Applied Mathematics Student`**

-I'm a developer working on a diverse array of projects!
+I am a computer engineering student working on a diverse array of projects!
 My heart lies in machine-learning, automation, and robotics.
 However, that doesn't stop me from contributting and engaging in all sorts of software development.

 ### Languages and Tools